telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 	We may also increase the width of the LineTotal column to accommodate larger values.
 Just drag the right border of the Crosstab to the right.

 1. Lets add new grouping by Categories.
 Currently, we have the Products grouped by SubCategories.
-Grouping them into Categories will make the Crosstab better organized an more readable.
+Grouping them into Categories will make the Crosstab better organized and more readable.
 We will use the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}) in `Extended Mode`.

 	1. Select the Crosstab and in the Group Explorer that by default is at the bottom of the designer click on the Ellipses beside the `productSubCategory` Row Group.